Parents Have Every Right to Homeschooling

 Bill Seeks To Lay Firm Ground For Education

 November 23, 2012: Individuals and organizations have expressed reservations with the Basic Education Bill, 2012, saying it outlaws homeschooling.

 Homeschool Movement Ignored by Parliament

-November 14, 2012: HSDLA encourages members and friends to contact the Kenya parliament and urge lawmakers to protect the right of parents to homeschool.
+November 14, 2012: HSLDA encourages members and friends to contact the Kenya parliament and urge lawmakers to protect the right of parents to homeschool.

 East Africa: Homeschooling in Kenya, Tanzania, and Uganda

 April 26, 2012: An annual homeschool conference in East Africa draws families from all walks of life.

 April 19, 2012: With more than 100 families in Kenya choosing to homeschool their children, the Business Daily Africa explains how families are moving away from a one-size-fits-all education system.

 Kenya: New Policy Recognizes Alternative Education